 Easy Italian Brunch Torte

-2. Customizable: Add your favorite ingredients—spinach, sun-dried tomatoes, or even Huli Huli Chicken for a tropical twist.
+2. Add-ins Galore : Add in your favorite stuff – spinach, sun-dried tomatoes, or Huli Huli Chicken for a tropical flare.

-2. Fresh Herbs: Swap Italian seasoning for fresh basil or oregano for a burst of flavor.
+2. Fresh Herbs : Swap out Italian seasoning for fresh basil or oregano for an extra Italian flavor.

-3. Storage: Leftovers can be stored in the fridge for up to 3 days.
-Reheat in the oven for best results.
+3. Store : The leftovers will last in the fridge for up to 3 days.
+They can be reheated in the oven.

-• Meat Lovers: Add cooked bacon, sausage, or even Huli Huli Chicken for a protein-packed twist.
+• Meat Lovers : You can add cooked bacon, sausage or even Huli Huli Chicken to this recipe for even more protein goodness!

 Closing For Easy Italian Brunch Torte

 And there you have it!
-A dish that’s as easy to make as it is delicious.
-Don’t forget to let us know how your torte turns out, and consider checking out some of our other recipes for more culinary inspiration.
+It is as easy to make as it is delicious.
+We would love to know how your torte ended up, and be sure to check out some of our other recipes if you need ideas!

 Enjoy your Easy Italian Brunch Torte and happy cooking!